 - Cilantro, chopped -- 1/2 bunch

 - Heat the oil in a large pot over medium-high flame.
 Brown the chicken pieces on all sides and remove to a plate.
 Add the onions to remaining oil and sauté until wilted and translucent.
-Stir in the garlic, paprika, ginger, and cumin and sauté for another 3-4 minutes.
+Stir in the garlic, paprika, ginger, and cumin and sauté for another 3 or 4 minutes.

 - Return the chicken to the pot and stir in the water or stock, parsley, salt, pepper and saffron.
-Bring to a boil, then reduce the heat to low and simmer, covered, for about 20-30 minutes.
+Bring to a boil, then reduce the heat to low and simmer, covered, for about 20 to 30 minutes.

-- Stir in the preserved lemons, olives and lemon juice and simmer for another 10-15 minutes.
+- Stir in the preserved lemons, olives and lemon juice and simmer for another 10 to 15 minutes.